-This non-certification practicum course will give graduate students an opportunity for counseling skill development and competence demonstration as counselors while participating in a clinical experience that does not lead to State of Delaware certification.
-Clinical hours, course assignments, intervention project and clinical seminars must be completed over the duration of a full 15-week semester.
-Students who choose this course option are subsequently not eligible for school counseling certification in the State of Delaware.
-This may impact the certification eligibility for other states.
-It is the responsibility of the student to keep current with certification requirements of states other than Delaware.
-The minimum of one hundred (100) hours must be completed to fulfill practicum requirement.
+This non-certification practicum course will give counselor candidates an opportunity to build skill development and to demonstrate competence as a student services practitioner while participating in a clinical experience outside of the K-12 school setting.
+Completion of this practicum does not lead to State of Delaware certification.

+Candidates who choose this course option are not eligible for school counseling certification in the State of Delaware.
+This may impact the certification eligibility for all states.
+It is the responsibility of the candidate to keep current with certification requirements of states other than Delaware.